willboesetrio/willboesetrio.github.io/assignments/js-debugging/README.md

 -changed 'writeWrodToList' to 'writeWordToList' at line 88 -changed '.child' to '.children' at line 122
--changed 'next-words' to 'next-words-list' at line 134 -changed 'class' to 'classList' at line
--changed '.innerText' to '.value' on line 19
+-changed 'next-words' to 'next-words-list' at line 134 -changed '.innerText' to '.value' on line 19
--changed 'remove' to 'removeChild' at line 114 -changed '!isValidWord' to 'isValidWord' at line -changed '<' to '>=' at line 79
+-changed 'remove' to 'removeChild' at line 114 -changed '!isValidWord' to 'isValidWord' at line 21 -changed '<' to '>=' at line 79
 - at 92 class.add to classList.add('icon')
+-line 128 changed 'return liElements' to 'return words' -line 44 switched height and width arguments